Maqshir/civ13-wiki/wiki/Guide_to_Hygiene.md

-# Guide to Hygiene and Mood
+# Guide to Hygiene

-In this Guide you'll learn how not to be a filthy disgusting unga that is so depressed he's considering drowning himself in his own urine as a way of suicide.
-In other words, someone who won't be hated by literally everyone around them.
+In this guide you will learn how not to be a filthy disgusting unga that is so depressed he's considering drowning himself in his own urine as a way of suicide.
+In other words, someone who will not be hated by literally everyone around them.
 Wow!
 Rare indeed.

-## Guide to Hygiene

-So, you're a bit stinky and need a good wash.
+So, you are a bit stinky and need a good wash.
 There are currently two ways you are able to wash yourself.
 1. is a bucket of clean water (pots and barrels work too).
 2. is a shower.